-What is the time limitation for filing a Virginia medical malpractice claim?
+Are there time limitations for filing a medical malpractice claim?

 A: The time limit allowed in Virginia for filing a medical malpractice claim, or statute of limitations, is generally 2 years from the date the injury occurred.
 So for example:

 - 2 years from a (negligent) misdiagnosis which resulted in an incorrect treatment or even lack of treatment leading to further injury

 - 2 years from a prescription error which caused you harm